Nyheter fra Thailand - levert av Marine Bulletin

 Assoc.Prof.Dr.Sompong Sirisoponsin, Logistics and Supply Chain Management Program, Chulalongkorn University, presented the results of the study.

-Feasibility of connecting sea transport routes in the Gulf of Thailand. and Andaman of Thailand is studied by Chulalongkorn University Under the Office of the National Economic and Social Development Council (NESDB), which compares 4 development approaches:
+Feasibility of connecting sea transport routes in the Gulf of Thailand. and Andaman of Thailand is studied by Chulalongkorn University Under the Office of the National Economic and Social Development Council (NESDB), which compares 4 development approaches:1.
+Development of production and trade areas along the Gulf of Thailand coast and Andaman under the plan for sustainable development of the Southern Economic Corridor (SEC) without construction of transportation links between the two coasts.

 2. Development of a new land economic bridge (Landbridge).